Chart Color Schemes

 The educational profile of Aveley exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Aveley trail regional benchmarks, with 21.6% of residents aged 15+ holding university degrees compared to 30.4% in Australia.
-Bachelor degrees lead at 15.5%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.2%).
-Trade and technical skills feature prominently, with 42.4% of residents aged 15+ holding vocational credentials – advanced diplomas (12.6%) and certificates (29.8%).
-Educational participation is notably high, with 32.4% of residents currently enrolled in formal education.
+Educational qualifications in Aveley trail regional benchmarks, with 21.6% of residents aged 15+ holding university degrees compared to 30.4% nationally as of the latest data (2021).
+Bachelor degrees are most common at 15.5%, followed by postgraduate qualifications at 3.9% and graduate diplomas at 2.2%.
+Trade and technical skills are prominent, with 42.4% holding vocational credentials - advanced diplomas at 12.6% and certificates at 29.8%.
+Educational participation is high, with 32.4% currently enrolled in formal education as of the latest data (2021).

 Frequently Asked Questions - Education